KarolinDuerr/BA-SagaPattern/NetflixConductor_Implementations/NetflixConductor/README.md

 In order to start the compensation of a currently running Saga externally, a task that is either presently *RUNNING* or *SCHEDULED* can be marked as *FAILED* using the API of the Conductor server.
 Already *COMPLETED* tasks cannot be marked as *FAILED* and thus not be used to start the compensation workflow.
-The following request, supplemented with the missing information, has to be sent as POST request to the Conductor server's `/tasks` endpoint.
+The following request, supplemented with the missing information, has to be sent as POST request to the Conductor server at: `http://localhost:8080/tasks`

 ```
 {